skeeto/optparse/README.md

 errmsg field, which can be printed to anywhere.
 The downside to Optparse is that this error message will always be in English rather than the current locale.

+## Permutation

+By default, argv is permuted as it is parsed, moving non-option arguments to the end of the array.
+This can be disabled by setting the `permute` field to 0 after initialization.

 ## Drop-in Replacement